AshCatchEmAll/Sfu_Maps/README.md

 4. Click **Yes** when prompted to install the Dart plugin.
 5. Click **Restart** when prompted.
 6. After that : click “Open existing Android Studio Project”

-## Getting the API key
-To get an API key:

-1. Create a Firebase project
-   -In the Firebase console, click Add project, then select or enter a Project name.

-    -If you have an existing Google Cloud Platform (GCP) project, you can select the project from the dropdown menu to add Firebase resources to that project.

-    -(Optional) If you are creating a new project, you can edit the Project ID.

-    -Firebase automatically assigns a unique ID to your Firebase project.
-Visit Understand Firebase Projects to learn about how Firebase uses the project ID.
-    After Firebase provisions resources for your Firebase project, you cannot change your project ID.
-    To use a specific identifier, you must edit your project ID during this setup step.

-    -Click Continue.

-    -(Optional) Set up Google Analytics for your project, which enables you to have an optimal experience using any of the following Firebase products:
-        Firebase Crashlytics
-        Firebase Predictions

-        Firebase Cloud Messaging
-        Firebase In-App Messaging

-        Firebase Remote Config
-        Firebase A/B Testing

-    -When prompted, select to use an existing Google Analytics account or to create a new account.
-    If you choose to create a new account, select your Analytics reporting location, then accept the data sharing settings and Google Analytics terms for your project.
-    You can always set up Google Analytics later in the Integrations tab of your settings Project settings.

-    -Click Create project (or Add Firebase, if you're using an existing GCP project).